 - 【Multi-angle Shooting】Multiple openings enable you to choose any photo shooting position for getting more perfect product features and beauty.

-- 【6 Color Backdrops】The photo box comes with 6 color detachable backgrounds(White/Black/ Orange/Blue/Green/Red), made of thicker PVC and paper, which are sturdy enough and no wrinkles, so you can easily change background colors and build up various shooting scenes as needs.
+- 【6 Color Backdrops】The photo box comes with 6 color detachable backgrounds(White/Black/ Orange/Blue/Green/Red), made of thicker PVC, which are sturdy enough and no wrinkles, so you can easily change background colors and build up various shooting scenes as needs.

 2. Source of light – Use LED light bulbs or compact fluorescent lamps but don’t combine them.
 Otherwise, lighting will not be equally dispersed.